mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 So we should gouge a wound in our healthy flesh – but watch out.
 Don’t believe it is your den, it is your house.
 Of course it is a house, it is your den, but you should get out of it and see what it is.
 That is pretty good.

-I told you sometimes, if you’re always selling fish, your body and mind have a fish smell.
+I told you sometimes: if you’re always selling fish, your body and mind have a fish smell.
 But if you’re always soaking in the fishy smell, you don’t smell how fishy you are.
 Get out, sometimes.
 If you get out, and are being engaged in something with a beautiful smell, people will really tell you how fishy you smell.

 So, the same applies to human life.